Jianqoq/Sclabel/README.md

 In: print_result(40, 100)
 Out: [■■■■■■            ] 40.00%
 ```
-# How to split image set to train and validation
+# How to split image set to train set and validation set

 Such a function can be found in the functions/dataset_manipulation.py file.
 First, we get the list containing all the image file ending with '.png'